Githelp-support/githelp/README.md

 ## What is Githelp?

 [Githelp](https://githelp.app/) is a support service platform letting open source projects easily get a custom standalone support site for their OSS project.
-The support site is set up for free, and can be integrated with Discord or distributed as a URL in any desired channel.
+The support site is set up for free, provides all necessary infrastructure, gives a kickback from all support provided, and can be integrated with Discord or distributed as a URL in any desired channel.

 <p align="center">